Covid 19 coronavirus: Bar worker at St Patrick's Day party in Matamata cluster had been to Ireland

 The Bluff wedding remains the largest cluster with 98 positive cases and two deaths, including the father of the groom.

-The Matamata cluster is listed as having no new cases in the past 24 hours but the cluster remains "open" to ongoing transmission.
+The Matamata cluster is listed as having one new case in the past 24 hours and the cluster remains "open" to ongoing transmission.

 A cluster is considered closed when there is no longer transmission of the virus within, or associated with the cluster after 28 consecutive days, since the most recent report date for a reported case.